Team

 CineMAP Team Collaborators 2014–2024

-Jennifer Anne Boittin is Professor of French, Francophone Studies, and History, and Women’s, Gender, and Sexuality studies at the Pennsylvania State University.
-She is the author of Colonial Metropolis: The Urban Grounds of Anti-Imperialism and Feminism in Interwar Paris (University of Nebraska Press, 2010) and of Undesirable: Passionate Mobility and Women’s Defiance of French Colonial Policing, 1919–1952 (University of Chicago Press, 2022) and has published articles in Gender & History and Signs: Journal of Women in Culture & Society, among other journals.
+Jennifer A. Boittin is the Frank Porter Graham Distinguished Professor of Global History at UNC Chapel Hill.
+She is the author of Colonial Metropolis: The Urban Grounds of Anti-Imperialism and Feminism in Interwar Paris (University of Nebraska Press, 2010), Undesirable: Passionate Mobility and Women’s Defiance of French Colonial Policing, 1919–1952 (University of Chicago Press, 2022), and several articles.
 Her work focuses on race, gender, class, and sexuality in France, West Africa, Southeast Asia, and the Caribbean, and includes collaboration across disciplines.

 John Russell